3.3 Instrument Design

 The SBC MAMA

 The SBC MAMA is a photon-counting detector that provides a two-dimensional ultraviolet imaging and spectroscopic capability.
 It is operated only in ACCUM mode.
-To protect the MAMA against permanent damage from over-illumination, local and global brightness limits of 50 counts/second/pixel and 200,000 counts/second, respectively, are imposed on all SBC targets.
+To protect the MAMA against permanent damage from over-illumination, local and global brightness limits of 50 counts/second/pixel and 200,000 counts/second, respectively, are imposed on all SBC targets and fields.
 Note that the linearity of the MAMA deviates by 1% at a local (pixel) count rate of ~22 counts/second/pixel, which is about half the bright object screening limit.
 The global count rate becomes similarly nonlinear at the screening limit of 200,000 counts/second.
 More information on the SBC's nonlinearity and bright object limits is given in Section 4.5Section 4.6, and Section 7.2, and in ACS ISRs 1998-03, 1999-07, and 2019-10.

 3.3.2 ACS Optical Design